A Just Transition for VT

 Serve community well-being, not corporate profit.

-Meet the needs of everyday people in Vermont, particularly low-income, BIPOC, and other vulnerable communities.
+Meet the needs of everyday people in Vermont, particularly families, workers, low-income, BIPOC, and other vulnerable communities.

 Significantly cut energy use and greenhouse-gas (GHG) emissions, and phase out combustible fuels.